 If you have sustained a catastrophic injury on the job, you will be entitled to different workers’ compensation benefits than if you suffered a non-catastrophic injury.
 In Georgia, the treating physician categorizes workplace injuries as either catastrophic or non-catastrophic.
 If you have suffered a catastrophic injury, you will be allowed to seek lifetime workers’ compensation benefits equivalent to two-thirds of your gross average weekly wage, up to a maximum weekly benefit set by law.
 These lost wage benefits may continue for life if you have sustained a catastrophic work injury.
 If your injury is deemed non-catastrophic, you will still be able to recoup all of your medical bills, but income replacement benefits may be capped at 400 weeks.

 You can trust that attorney T. Andrew Miller will handle your case with diligence and compassion.
 Atlanta catastrophic injury attorney T. Andrew Miller has been named a “Rising Star” by Georgia Super Lawyers annually since 2014.
-He represents people throughout Fulton, DeKalb, Cobb and Gwinnett counties, including in Alpharetta, Stone Mountain, Marietta, Lawrenceville, Norcross and other communities.
+He represents people throughout Fulton, DeKalb, Cobb and Gwinnett counties.
 Call us at 678-894-7868 or contact us online to set up a free consultation with a car accident attorney or seek guidance with any other type of personal injury or workers’ compensation claim.